gavelino/authorship-data/README.md

 # Authorship-data
 Repository contains all relevant data generated in the investigation of applying repository-mining techniques to identify source code maintainers.

+## Content
+Each subfolder contains the following files:
+- **data**: csv files with the reseach data.
+Include systems development history (commits) and the oracle (developers answers) used to compare the techniques.
+- **scripts**: R files with scripts to process and generate all graphs presented in the research manuscript.